msavoury-carecloud/deepstream.io-website/src/tutorials/core/permissioning/readme.md

 ### Identifier Matching

-Valve can match identifiers using fixed (sub-)strings, wild cards, and placeholders (so-called _path variables_); these placeholders can be used in the right-hand side expressions and this will be described in the next paragraph.
-Suppose we store a user's first name, middle name, and last name in the format `name/lastname/middlename/firstname` and consider the permissioning rule below:
+Valve can match identifiers using fixed (sub-)strings, wild cards, and placeholders (at deepstreamHub, we call them _path variables_); these placeholders can be used in the expressions.
+Suppose we store a user's first name, middle name, and last name in the format `name/lastname/middlename/firstname` and have a look at the following Valve
+code:
 ```yaml
 presence:
 	'name/Doe/$middlename/$firstname':
 		allow: false
 ```
-User names that match this rule are, e.g., John Adam Doe (the corresponding identifier is `name/Doe/Adam/John`) or Jane Eve Doe (`name/Doe/Eve/Jane`); in the former case, `$firstname === 'John'` and in the latter case `$firstname === 'Jane'`.
+User names that match this rule are, e.g., John Adam Doe (in this case, the record identifier is `name/Doe/Adam/John`) or Jane Eve Doe (`name/Doe/Eve/Jane`); in the former case, `$firstname === 'John'` and in the latter case `$firstname === 'Jane'`.

-The wild card symbol in Valve is the asterisk (the symbol `*`) and it matches every character until the end of the string.
+The wild card symbol in Valve is the asterisk (the symbol `*`) and `*` matches every character until the end of the string.
 Placeholders start with a dollar sign followed by alphanumberic characters and match everything until a slash is encountered.
-Note that identifiers can in principle contain any character.
+In principle, identifiers can contain any character.
 Nevertheless, if you use an asterisk in an identifier, deepstream offers no way to match specifically this character.

 ### Expressions